 As part of your PPP loan application process, you should have already calculated your monthly payroll costs according to the guidelines provided for employers.
 It’s in your best interest to double-check and have those figures and supporting documents at your fingertips.

 In the event reductions were made, you have one recourse.
-If, by June 30, 2020, you restore the employees’ pay to the same wage that they earned as of February 15, 2020, you can avoid this wage-reduction penalty.
+If, by December 31, 2020, you restored the employees’ pay to at least 75% of the same wage that they earned as of February 15, 2020, you can avoid this wage-reduction penalty.
 However, for PPP loans made on or after December 27, 2020, the deadline for restoring such wages and salaries is the last day of the Covered Period for that PPP loan.

-10. Prepare and Apply for Forgiveness
+10. Prepare and apply for forgiveness

-As the borrower, you’re responsible for documenting how you used the PPP proceeds and to demonstrate that you did the following:
+As the borrower, you’re responsible for documenting how you used the PPP proceeds and to demonstrate that you followed the rules we mentioned earlier.

 Even before your forgiveness period is up, it’s a good idea to prepare by organizing what you’ll need.
 First, ask your lender if they will require any specific documentation.
 As a general guideline, such documents may include:

-- Payroll reports verifying your number of full-time equivalent employees and pay rates (during both your baseline period and the forgiveness window)
+Payroll reports verifying your number of full-time equivalent employees and pay rates (during both your baseline period and the forgiveness window)

-- IRS and state tax and insurance filings
+IRS and state tax and insurance filings

-- Records of benefits payments
+Records of benefits payments

-- Receipts, canceled checks. or other records of PPP-approved expenses like rent and utilities
+Receipts, canceled checks. or other records of PPP-approved expenses like rent and utilities

-- Statements for interest paid for debt obligations
+Statements for interest paid for debt obligations

 You must also certify that the documents are true.
 Once you submit your request, your lender has 60 days to make a decision on the forgiveness.